jwuerch/Day49-Final-Group-Project/README.md

 ## Description

 _This app allows you to create a user profile, user login with sessions, edit information, upload images, delete users, and store all of this information in a database using mySQL.
-A search functionality is also found on the homepag.e_
+A search functionality is also found on the homepage._

 ## Setup/Installation Requirements